About the Network

 An Interdependence paradigm promotes our commonality, not our differences.
 Such an approach does not concentrate on trying to fix or change the person with the disability.
-Instead, the focus is on helping individuals gain independence by developing and maintaining meaningful social relationships.
+Instead, the focus is on helping individuals gain independence by developing and maintaining meaningful social relationships, based on the persons interests and passions.
 Indeed, relationship-building is a central tenant of this approach and is just as important for well being as traditional rehabilitation.

 The Interdependence Network was created to:

-- maintain a continuous quality-improvement program to track social capital-related outcomes at each agency
+- develop and maintain a continuous quality-improvement program to track social capital-related outcomes at each agency

 - disseminate information, research findings, and resources to the greater rehabilitation community

-Dr. Al Condeluci, CEO of Community Living and Support Services (CLASS), organized the group in 2008 when publishing a special issue in the Journal of Vocational Rehabilitation.
+Dr. Al Condeluci, CEO of Community Living and Support Services (CLASS), organized the group in 2008 to work on a special issue in the Journal of Vocational Rehabilitation.
 That issue explored the impact of social capital and hypothesized how to address the high rate of social isolation among people with disabilities.
-Ever since, the Interdependence Network has continued to regularly meet, research, and develop new and innovative approaches to include social capital building efforts in services and supports for people with disabilities.
-The IN member agencies have shifted their emphasis from the traditional medical model approach to rehabilitation, which relies on teaching functional and adaptive skills, to the interdependence model, which builds and fosters social capital and social inclusion within communities as the primary strategy for enabling people with disabilities to become full members of society.